Skip to main content

 Why Generic LLMs Fail at GIS

-Geographic vs projected isn't just trivia—it determines whether your area calculations are in square degrees (meaningless) or square metres (useful).
-A generic LLM will happily calculate area in EPSG:4326 and return numbers that look plausible but are wrong by factors of 10-100× depending on latitude.
+Geographic vs projected isn't just trivia - it determines whether your area calculations are in square degrees (meaningless) or square metres (useful).
+A generic LLM will happily calculate area in EPSG:43261 and return numbers that are wrong by 10-100× depending on latitude.[3]

 Cloud object storage doesn't support seek operations.
 Databricks Volumes can't write GeoPackages directly.
 AWS Lambda has a 15-minute timeout.
-Azure Functions have different package limits.
 The LLM doesn't know which platform you're on, or what that platform can't do.
+These constraints are discovered through painful debugging, not training data.

-In regulated industries—insurance, utilities, finance—precision matters.
+In regulated industries, precision matters.[5]
 A 0.001% difference in spatial calculations can cascade into significant business impact.
-Reproducibility is mandatory.
-Audit trails are required.
 The LLM generates code that works.
 It doesn't generate code that's auditable, reproducible, or compliant.

 GEOSException: IllegalArgumentException: Unhandled geometry type in CoverageUnion